 Planning Your Visit

-Cynon Valley Museum is a charity every donation is used to keep the museum open.
-Please consider making donation today ahead of your visit
+Cynon Valley Museum is a charity; every donation is used to keep the museum open.
+Please consider making a donation today ahead of your visit.

 When You Arrive…

-Our Opening Hours have changed we are now open from 11am until 4pm, Thursday to Saturday
+Our Opening Hours have changed.
+We are open from 10am until 3pm, Tuesday to Saturday

-Do not come in if you currently feel unwell with the following symptoms; a high temperature, shortness of breath, breathing difficulties or continuous cough.
+Please do not come in if you currently feel unwell with the following symptoms; a high temperature, shortness of breath, breathing difficulties or continuous cough.
+Thank you.

 You may need to queue for a moment of your time during busier periods of the day.